Wolverine971/9takes/src/blog/guides/definitive-guide-to-relationship-conflict-part-1.md

 ### Is conflict bad?
 No

 Conflict is not necessarily a bad thing.
 It can be an opportunity for growth and better understanding between partners.
 However, how you manage conflict can make or break your relationship.
-According to [Dr. John Gottman](https://www.gottman.com/about/john-julie-gottman/), renowned relationship expert, your conflict style can either erode trust or build a stronger bond between you and your partner1.
+According to <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/about/john-julie-gottman/" >Dr. John Gottman</a>, renowned relationship expert, your conflict style can either erode trust or build a stronger bond between you and your partner1.

 ## The Four Horsemen: Conflict Styles to Avoid

 ### What are the Four Horsemen?

-Dr. John Gottman identifies [four conflict styles that can hurt your relationship](https://www.gottman.com/blog/4-conflict-styles-that-hurt-your-relationship/): criticism, contempt, defensiveness, and stonewalling.
+Dr. John Gottman identifies <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/blog/4-conflict-styles-that-hurt-your-relationship/" >four conflict styles that can hurt your relationship</a>: criticism, contempt, defensiveness, and stonewalling.
 These styles can rip at the very fabric of your relationship if not addressed.

 ### Criticism